Sago Mine disaster: Early response of government officials

 West Virginia Governor Joe Manchin arrived at the Sago site on January 2.
 Congresswoman Shelley Moore Capito was also among the officials that joined the family members at the scene.
-The Mine Safety and Health Administration had approximately 25 people on the scene at any given time, according to the Agency's Web site.
+The MSHA had approximately 25 people on the scene at any given time, according to the Agency's Web site.

 Mine closure

-On March 11, 2006, the Associated Press reported that federal inspectors had approved the Sago mine for reopening the previous day.
+On March 11, 2006, AP reported that federal inspectors had approved the Sago mine for reopening the previous day.

 On March 16, the Village Voice reported that the mine reopened.
 The paper criticized, "So, not knowing what caused the explosion, or whether the mine remains vulnerable to that kind of accident, the mine owners started operations again as the federal and state safety officials stood by."
 ICG closed the mine on March 19, 2007.
 On December 12, 2008, they announced on their website they would be closing it permanently.

 Investigations

 West Virginia government

 Governor Joe Manchin announced on January 9 that he had appointed J. Davitt McAtteer, Assistant Secretary for Mine Safety and Health during the Clinton administration, to oversee a state probe of the disaster.
 The Charleston Gazette named the committee to the Sago probe as including former miner Mike Caputo, D-Marion; Eustace Frederick, D-Mercer; and Bill Hamilton, R-Upshur; and Sens.
 Jeff Kessler, D-Marshall; Shirley Love, D-Fayette; and Don Caruth, R-Mercer.

 On March 1, 2006, Governor Manchin announced the March 14, 2006, hearing had been rescheduled for May 2, delayed at the request of several family members of miners who died in the disaster.
 McAteer said the complex investigation warranted a careful and thorough investigation only with all the facts.
 McAteer later moderated a joint federal-state hearing to be held on the campus of West Virginia Wesleyan College in Buckhannon, to include a panel of MSHA, the West Virginia Office of Miners' Health, Safety & Training (WVMHST), state, labor and industry officials.
 Manchin said, "I'm confident that May's public hearings will be very useful in providing crucial information to the families of these fallen miners."
 McAteer said MSHA and the state Office of Miners Health, Safety and Training have agreed to publish transcripts of the so far secret interviews in the federal investigation before the May 2 hearing.
 The commission released its preliminary report on the Sago disaster on July 19, 2006.